North Hills blog (complete)

 A statue of Prometheus "The Gift of Science to Liberty" dedicated to the Scottish philosopher John Anderson, and in front of the building that bears his name.

-Callanish, a sculpture and landscaping project under construction at the University of Strathclyde in 1974, Sculptor Gerald Laing.
+You may also pass Callanish, a sculpture and landscaping project completed in 1974, Sculptor Gerald Laing.
 Situated at the highest natural point on campus, Callanish is based on the standing stones at Callanish in the Western Isles.
 Sixteen free-standing steel abstract pillars on a concrete base are spread over an area occupying half an acre.
 The sculpture is often referred to as "Steelhenge", by mistaken association with Stonehenge, a term which obscures its Celtic origins.

 Rottonrow is one of the oldest streets in Glasgow.
 The name means "rat row".
-Almost all of the tenements in this area - Townhead - were demolished in 1962 to make way for the new Strathclyde University in 1964.
+Almost all of the tenements in this area - Townhead - were demolished in 1962-4 to make way for the new Strathclyde University.
+As a result the area's population (excluding students) reduced from 19000 to around 7000.
+Here's a photo taken around 1970:

-You now go past several of the university buildings, including the James Weir Building (1956-64) and the Charles Oakley Building.
-Also on the north side of Cathedral Street is the new campus for the City of Glasgow College.
-You pass the back of Queen Street Station and then you will probably go onto Buchanan Street and past a statue of Donald Dewar in front of the Royal Concert Hall.
+You now go past several of the university buildings, including the James Weir Building (1956-64).
+Also on the north side of Cathedral Street is the new campus for the City of Glasgow College, built on the site of the former Allan Glen's school (former pupils include Dirk Bogarde).
+The College also owns the nearby Charles Oakley Building (1963, B-listed, designed by Peter Williams and heavily influenced by Le Corbusier, currently derelict).
+Further along, you pass the back of Queen Street Station and then you will probably go onto Buchanan Street and past a statue of Donald Dewar in front of the Royal Concert Hall.

 On Hill St you also pass the Garnethill Park, with its landscaped garden and mural.